-- Critical Perspectives and Methodologies (60 credits)
+Critical Perspectives and Methodologies (60 credits)

 This unit functions as an introduction to postgraduate study, critical and reflective practice, and alternative working approaches that blend graphic design practice, history and theory.

-This blended approach is employed to build a confidence in moving past the familiar into the unknown, through close readings of the variables that shape contemporary graphic design practice.
+This approach is employed to build a confidence in moving past the familiar into the unknown, through close readings of the variables that shape contemporary graphic design practice.
 A curated lecture series, anchored by key reference material, will support the studio-based delivery.

-- Collaborative Unit (20 credits)
+Collaborative Unit (20 credits)

 These activities may take place locally or remotely, through an excellent opportunity for you to establish links with relative industry partners within the thriving design culture here in London.

-- Design Enquiry and Definition (40 credits)
+Design Enquiry and Definition (40 credits)

 Alongside the Collaborative Unit, you will continue establishing a hypothesis for your Major Project by testing your projects currency in varied ways through practice-led design methodologies and processes; readings and writings around your field/area of study; and ongoing critical reflection.

-- Design Enquiry and Definition (continued)
+Design Enquiry and Definition (continued)

-- Major Project (60 credits)
+Major Project (60 credits)